eilandx/eilandx.github.io/_tabs/about.md

 - Dockerisation: packing and deploying (custom) software using Docker

-- CI/CD: creating and maintaining pipelines for quality-ensurance, testing and deployment
+- CI/CD: creating and maintaining pipelines for quality-assurance, testing and deployment

 - Webhosting: management of WordPress hosting and backing up these systems